andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 Training my Chinese typing on CC1 is the last to-do before I fully switch to CC1.
 So I started to do some intensive practices for that at 2023/11/06 and recorded my typing speed for each 10-minute practice on [spreadsheet](https://docs.google.com/spreadsheets/d/1TabjAxHYCFnemCBY6yf7dgy4nmKx8K6DbMktckZ-ZwI/edit?usp=sharing).
 I also did some adjustments to the layout according to the problems I encountered during practice.

 After I started to do Chinese typing on CC1, I found that the Bopomofo input method and CC1 are a match made in heaven.
-The design of CC1 can make the most of the chording nature of Bopomofo input method, and that [each group in Bopomofo symbols](https://zh.wikipedia.org/wiki/%E6%B3%A8%E9%9F%B3%E7%AC%A6%E8%99%9F#%E6%B3%A8%E9%9F%B3%E7%AC%A6%E8%99%9F%E8%A1%A8) has three or four symbols perfectly match with the four-direction switches on CC1.
+The design of CC1 can make the most of the chording nature of Bopomofo input method, and that [each group in Bopomofo symbols](https://zh.wikipedia.org/wiki/%E6%B3%A8%E9%9F%B3%E7%AC%A6%E8%99%9F#%E6%B3%A8%E9%9F%B3%E7%AC%A6%E8%99%9F%E8%A1%A8) has three or four symbols perfectly matches with the four-direction switches on CC1.
 Furthermore, I only need to move a finger to reach the arrow keys to do word choosing.
 It's a delightful experience for me to type Chinese on CC1.

 Finally, after 166 practices (i.e. 1660 minutes), today (2023/12/21), also my birthday, is the first day on which I fully switch to CC1.
 I can type a long document in a mix of Chinese and English at work!
 Really a long way to get here, and my journey with CC1 would keep going.